reynoldqi/openiam-docker-compose/ui/2.1/README.md

 The following environment variables are required.

 ```
+$OPENIAM_VERSION_NUMBER - this is the Version of OpenIAM that you are interested in running.
+For Version 4, please use "4.0.0"
 $BUILD_ENVIRONMENT - this the OpenIAM environment which you are pulling.
-Valid values are 'dev', 'qa', and 'prod'
+Valid values are 'latest', dev', 'qa', and 'prod'
 $REDIS_PASSWORD - this is the password that will be used to communicate with Redis.
-$ESB_PORT - the port that the ESB is running.
-If  running thorugh a load balancer, this is likely '80'.
-If hitting the ESB directly, this is likely 9080
-$ESB_HOST - the host where the ESB is running
 ```

 ## Running docker-compose